savevskii/emt-library/README.md

-# This is a project for laboratory excercises for Electronic and Mobile Commerce.
+# This is a project for laboratory exercises for Electronic and Mobile Commerce.